siberianfox/g2wiki/Job-Exception-Handling.md

 2. The % character is used by some gcode generators (InkScape, for example) as a start-comment character.

-3. Using % as a "kill-job" doesn't make any sense without a ! "feed hold" proceeding it.
+3. Using % as a "buffer flush" doesn't make any sense without a ! "feed hold" proceeding it.

 ### Implementation: